sphinx-doc/sphinx/doc/templating.rst

    that handles navigation, not the web browser, such as for HTML help or Qt help formats.
 In this case, the sidebar is not included.

-.. data:: favicon

-   The path to the HTML favicon in the static path, or URL to the favicon, or ``''``.

-   .. deprecated:: 4.0

-      Recommend to use ``favicon_url`` instead.

 .. data:: favicon_url

    The relative path to the HTML favicon image from the current document, or